An integral-free representation of the Dyson series using divided differences: Summary and discussion

 \section{Summary and discussion}

-In this work, we devised an alternative approach to time-dependent perturbation theory in quantum mechanics.
+To conclude, in this work, we devised an alternative approach to time-dependent perturbation theory in quantum mechanics that allows one to readily calculate expansion terms.
 We derived an expansion that is equivalent to the usual Dyson series but which includes only sums of closed-form analytical simple-to-calculate expressions rather than the usual Dyson multi-dimensional time-ordered integrals.
-This new formalism allowed us to write an integral-free perturbation expansion to the time evolution operator.
-We illustrated the utility of our approach, we examined a number of use cases and calculated the series coefficients in a number of examples for which the usual Dyson series calculation is cumbersome, demonstrating the functionality and practicality of our approach.
+The terms at every expansion order in our new formulation coincide with those of the standard Dyson series, except that the Dyson integrals at every order replaced with finite sums.
+Therefore, both series share the same convergence criteria~\cite{dsd1,dsd2,dsd3,dsd4}.
+However, our new formalism allowed us to write an integral-free perturbation expansion for the time-evolution operator.
+We illustrated the utility of our approach by working out a number of use cases and calculated the series coefficients for a number of examples for which the usual Dyson series calculation is cumbersome, demonstrating the functionality and practicality of our approach.

 Another area in which the divided-differences expansion can be applied, which we have not explored here, is quantum algorithms -- algorithms designed to be executed on quantum computers.
-Specifically, the divided-differences expansion can be used in simulations of the time-evolution of quantum states evolving under time-dependent Hamiltonians (the time-independent variant of a Hamiltonian simulation algorithm which utilizes the off-diagonal series expansion was discussed in Ref.~\cite{2020arXiv200602539K}).
-We have shown that within the divided-differences expansion, the time evolution operator can be written as a sum of generalized permutation matrices, equivalently a linear combination of unitary (LCU) operators.
+Specifically, the divided-differences expansion was recently shown to be a valuable tool in the derivation of quantum algorithm devised to simulate the time-evolution of quantum states evolving under time-independent~\cite{2020arXiv200602539K} and time-dependent~\cite{Chen_2021} Hamiltonians.
+There, it was shown that the divided-differences expansion allows for the time- evolution operator to be written as a sum of generalized permutation matrices, equivalently a linear combination of unitary (LCU) operators.
 As such, this representation of the time-evolution operator lends itself naturally to the quantum LCU lemma~\cite{Berry1} which provides a prescription for efficiently simulating such operators on quantum circuits.
 We leave that for future work.

 We believe that the formulation introduced here will prove itself to be a powerful tool in the study of time-dependent quantum many-body systems.